begin-theadventure/fl-studio-integrator-linux/README.md

 #### Tips

-**<details><summary> Plugin GUI glitches </summary>** `export WINEDDLOVERRIDES="d2d1=disabled"` might help.
+**<details><summary> Plugin GUI glitches </summary>**
+1. Running the plugin in a `Detached` mode; re-clicking `Captonize` or `Detailed settings` buttons; clicking on the plugin.

+2. `export WINEDDLOVERRIDES="d2d1=disabled"`.

-As well as installing DXVK and/or VKD3D (they can fix glitches in some, but also cause them in others, particularly DXVK).
+3. Installing DXVK and/or VKD3D (they can fix glitches in some, but also cause them in others, particularly DXVK).
 </details>

 **<details><summary> DXVK/VKD3D </summary>**